 Social media is a great way to make your eCommerce brand known to a wide group of people in a very efficient manner.
-It’s no wonder that the likes of Facebook, Instagram and Twitter take up a significant portion of marketing budgets.
+It’s no wonder that the likes of Facebook, Instagram, and Twitter take up a significant portion of marketing budgets.

 However, a large majority of online stores use any or a combination of these social media platforms as part of their marketing strategy because of their large number of users.
 Other platforms that host a significantly smaller number of subscribers are usually left by the wayside.
+Enter Pinterest.

-The social media platform has been slowly gaining traction and is now in the top 5 social medium.
+The social media platform has been slowly gaining traction and is now in the top 5 social media.
 The platform has over 335 million active users.
 This pales in comparison to Facebook’s 2.5 billion users.

-Read on to find out how to use Pinterest marketing for eCommerce store to grow your Shopify outlet.
+Nevertheless, Pinterest marketing is garnering a certain appeal among eCommerce brand marketers.
+Read on to find out how to use Pinterest marketing for an eCommerce store to grow your Shopify outlet.